Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 - The amount of iron you need each day depends on your sex and age.

-- If you are concerned about your iron intake, speak to your doctor.
+- If you are concerned about your iron intake, speak with your doctor.

 What is iron?

 While your body can store iron, it can't make iron.
-The only way to get iron is by consuming (eating) it.
+The only way to get iron is by eating it.

 What foods contain iron?

-- haem iron — this is easily absorbed by the body
+- Haem iron (from animal foods) — this is easily absorbed by the body.

-- non-haem iron — this is harder for your body to absorb
+- Non-haem iron (from plant foods) — this is harder for your body to absorb.

 - meat — beef, lamb, pork, and kangaroo